 For the first time since the early aughts, DC Comics only has a single series on shelves with the word Lantern in the title.
 That title is Grant Morrison and Liam Sharp’s critically-acclaimed and

-Grant Morrison’s The Green Lantern issue 1 hit shelves this month.
+Grant Morrison’s The Green Lantern issue 1 hit shelves in November 2018.
 The highly anticipated comic, with beautiful art and design by Liam Sharp and stunning colors by Steve Oliff, is Morisson’s first time writing Hal Jordan and diving into the rich history of the Green Lantern Corps.
 The writer, who’s previously tackled Wonder Woman, Batman, Superman, and the JLA, is notorious for his encyclopedic knowledge of DC canon and how he uses that knowledge to pack obscure references into his stories.
 This monthly feature (over)analyzes each issue and seeks to provide context and history to the characters, places, and things.
 So make yourself a Hal Jordan cocktail and enjoy this annotated break down of Grant Morrison and Liam Sharp’s The Green Lantern issue 1.

 Seeing as this is issue one, we first need to catch everyone up on how Hal Jordan ended up where he is at the start of The Green Lantern issue 1.